 Situations that fulfill only a single part of that definition do not call for delayed gratification.
 There’s no reason to resist the impulse to run from an angry tiger, nor is there reason to put off a momentary pleasure that’s adaptive or healthy, such as laughing at a friend’s funny story.

-Research suggests people who practice delayed gratification benefit in all sorts of ways.
 In the 1960s, a Stanford psychologist named Walter Mischel set up an experiment.
-He placed a marshmallow in front of children between the ages of 3 and 5 before leaving the room.
+He placed a marshmallow in front of children between the ages of 3 and 5 before he left the room.

 Although they could eat the treat at any time, Mischel’s team told the children they’d earn even more treats if they waited to eat the marshmallow until the researchers returned.

-You can learn more about that landmark experiment in this TED Talk with Joachim De Posada:
+You can learn more about that landmark experiments Mischel’s team did in this TED Talk with Joachim De Posada:

 That’s the power of delayed gratification, but it’s not just important for children.
 Adults who practice delayed gratification are better able to achieve what they want in life.